-Machiavellianism derives its name from the renaissance diplomat and author, Niccolò Machiavelli, who is most well known for his book “The Prince“.
+Machiavellianism derives its name from the renaissance diplomat and author, Niccolò Machiavelli.
+He is most well known for his book “The Prince“.

 In “The Prince“, Machiavelli described and even promoted the use of unethical and undesirable behavior as a means to acquiring or maintaining power.
-Perhaps the most famous quote from “The Prince” is “It is better to be feared than loved, if you cannot be both“.
+Perhaps his most famous quote is “It is better to be feared than loved, if you cannot be both“.

 Machiavellianism at work manifests through cunning, duplicity and self-serving behavior.
 Modern thinking on Machiavellianism in the workplace focuses on three factors: maintaining power, harsh management and manipulative behaviors.

-Where Machiavellians exist in work they create counterproductive workplaces, may bully others and are often dishonest in pursuit of their personal goals.
+Where Machiavellians exist in work they create counterproductive workplaces.
+They may bully others and are often dishonest in pursuit of their personal goals.
 They may present arrogantly, will never show humility, will withhold important information or will spread falls rumors to succeed.
-Unfortunately, they are also often skilled liars and can be charming, the combination of which can make them difficult to spot.
+Unfortunately, they are also often skilled liars.
+They can be charming too, which can make them difficult to spot.

-Fundamentally, Machiavellians are more interested in their own outcomes than those of others, and will work towards their own goals at the expense of others.
-To work well with them, you might need to make sure that you are useful in helping them achieve their goals and that you don’t become a threat to them and their power.
+Fundamentally, Machiavellians are more interested in their own outcomes than those of others.
+They will work towards their own goals at the expense of others.
+To work well with them, you need to make sure that you are useful in helping them achieve their goals.
+And whatever you do, don’t become a threat to them and their power.

 Narcissism derives its name from Narcissus, a figure of Greek mythology.
-According to legend, Narcissus became so enamored with his own reflection that he ultimately couldn’t move and transformed into a flower (the Narcissus, commonly know as the Daffodil).
+According to legend, Narcissus became so enamored with his own reflection that he ultimately couldn’t move and transformed into a flower.
+The flower he turned into was the Narcissus, commonly know as the Daffodil.

 Workplace narcissists, like Narcissus, have an excessive interest in and admiration of themselves.
 They often present well initially, and interview well (saying how good they are comes naturally to them), but these first impressions don’t last.
 In the longer term they are high detrimental in the work place.

-Narcissists generally rate their own performance very highly, struggle to value to the contributions of others, focus nearly exclusively on themselves, and seek frequent flattery, reward and attention.
+Narcissists generally rate their own performance very highly.
+They often struggle to value the contributions of others.
+They also focus nearly exclusively on themselves and seek frequent flattery, reward and attention.
 This is toxic in leadership as they often punish individuals who don’t feed their egos.
 There tend to be higher levels of stress related absence around narcissists.

 At their core Narcissists are focused on themselves, their sense of importance and their own, personal brilliance.
-To work well with a narcissist can be easy, you simply need to tell them they are great and never let them know what you really think.
+To work well with a narcissist can be easy, you simply need to tell them they are great.
+Never let them know what you really think.
 In practice, bending yourself out of shape to do this might be more emotional effort than it’s worth to stay on side with a narcissist.